Carlosterre/Pythonchallenge/README.md

 # Pythonchallenge
 Codes and files for solving all the issues
-If requested:
-  Username: huge
-  Password: file
+If requested -> Username: huge, Password: file